xpqz/dyalog-docs/object-reference/docs/a-z/event.md

 #### Specifying the Event property using `⎕WC` and `⎕WS`

 When you set the Event property using `⎕WC` and `⎕WS` you define the actions for the event types that you specify in the argument, leaving the actions for all other event types unchanged.
-When you create an object with `⎕WC`, all unspecified event types will be unhandled; i.e. those events will perform the default processing.
+When you create an object with `⎕WC`, all unspecified event types will be unhandled; that is, those events will perform the default processing.
 However, when you specify the action for a new event type using `⎕WS`, any actions previously defined for other event types will remain as they were.

 #### Examples using Event Names